 an operation used to treat morbid obesity where the stomach is reduced in size and the small intestine is shortened to reduce the amount of calories absorbed from food to aid weight loss.

 a tendency to have a particular disease that is inherited in families.

 Gestational diabetes is development of high blood sugar (glucose) levels during pregnancy.
 Strict blood glucose control in pregnant women improves outcomes for both the mother and child.

 The height a person reaches as an adult is a result of their genes as well as general health and nutrition during their years of growth.
 Normal growth is controlled by hormones such as growth hormone, sex hormones and thyroid hormones.

-Graves' disease is autoimmune thyroid disease.
-The body produces antibodies against the thyroid gland causing it to become overactive, resulting in increased thyroid hormone production and hyperthyroidism.
+Graves' disease is an autoimmune thyroid disease.
+The body produces antibodies against the thyroid gland which can cause it to become overactive, resulting in increased thyroid hormone production and hyperthyroidism.

 Growth hormone is produced by the pituitary gland.
 It has many functions including maintaining normal body structure and metabolism.

 doctor who specialises in the treatment of disorders of the female reproductive system.